-The K 1 visa is a non-immigrant visa that allows for a foreign fiancé(e) to enter the U.S. for the purpose of legally getting married in the country within a 90-day time frame.
-After the couple is married, the foreign spouse can then adjust their status and apply for a marriage-based green card (CR1 visa) without having to leave the country.
+A non-immigrant visa. the K1 Visa allows for a foreign fiancé(e) to enter the U.S. for the purpose of legally getting married in the country within a 90-day time frame.
+After the couple is married, the foreign spouse can then adjust their status and apply for a Marriage-based Green Card (CR1 visa) without having to leave the country.

 The foreign fiancé(e) can also sponsor their child dependents through a K2 visa to come to the United States with them where they can witness the wedding/marriage ceremony and also adjust their status to stay in the U.S. as a permanent resident with their parent/guardian.

 Why Go to the United States to Marry?

 There are many reasons why a couple chooses to get married in the United States.
 They may wish to get married in the U.S. to be closer to family and friends who can attend the wedding/ceremony or simply just like the location and venues in the U.S.

 However, for some, getting married in the United States is the only way for them to legally wed.
 Depending on the laws and customs of the foreign fiancé(e)’s country, marriage might be forbidden if a couple is same-sex or marrying a person of a different faith.